-Discharging will be with vapor return line.
-And as with all discharging operations with vapor return line, you need to ensure that tank pressure is not too high or too low.
+Discharging will be with a vapor return line.
+And as with all discharging operations with a vapor return line, you need to ensure that tank pressure is not too high or too low.

-The stripping need to done with the nitrogen.
+The stripping needs to be done with the nitrogen.

-After the discharging is complete, you need to make arrangements for washing the tank with chemical supplied by the shore.
+After the discharging is complete, you need to make arrangements for washing the tank with chemicals supplied by the shore.
 The process is similar to prewash but with two differences

 i) Prewash is for MARPOL purpose and for prevention of pollutants into the sea.
 Cleaning of TDI tank with chemical is for better after cleaning of the tank as TDI is insoluble in water.

-ii) Prewash is usually done with water where as this cleaning is done with a chemical called PCE.
-TDI is soluble in this chemical and that is the reason of using this chemical.
+ii) Prewash is usually done with water whereas this cleaning is done with a chemical called PCE.
+TDI is soluble in this chemical and that is the reason for using this chemical.

 The process of cleaning will be as follows

-- If there are two TDI tanks, this solution can be transfered to the second tank.
+- If there are two TDI tanks, this solution can be transferred to the second tank.

 - After recirculation, the chemical will be given back to the terminal.

-- The process is repeated with fresh stock of 5m3 chemical.
+- The process is repeated with a fresh stock of 5m3 chemical.